-The American Institute for Medical and Biological Engineering (AIMBE) is a non-profit organization headquartered in Washington, D.C., representing 50,000 individuals and the top 2% of medical and biological engineers.
-In addition, AIMBE represents academic institutions, private industry, and professional engineering societies.
-AIMBE was founded in 1991 and its current vision is to provide leadership and advocacy in medical and biological engineering for the benefit of society.
+The American Institute for Medical and Biological Engineering (AIMBE) is a non-profit organization headquartered in Washington, D.C., representing the most accomplished individuals in the fields of medical and biological engineering.
+No other organization can bring together academia, industry, government, and scientific societies to form a highly influential community advancing medical and biological engineering.
+AIMBE’s mission is to provide leadership and advocacy in medical and biological engineering for the benefit of society.

 AIMBE is the authoritative voice and advocate for the value of medical and biological engineering to society.
-It is an organization of leaders in medical and biological engineering, consisting of academic, industrial, professional society councils and elected fellows.
-As such, AIMBE will:
+It is an organization of leaders in medical and biological engineering, consisting of academic, industrial, professional societies, and elected fellows.

-- Communicate objectively with, and respond to, U.S. and state government agencies, Congress, industry, academia, and professional societies by advocating and providing service to the public via medical and biological engineering
+Communicate objectively with U.S. and state government agencies, Congress, industry, academia, and professional societies by advocating and providing service to the public via medical and biological engineering

-- Contribute to public policy-making to advance medical and biological engineering and benefit the general public
+Contribute to public policy advancing medical and biological engineering for benefit society

-- Recognize and honor individual and group achievements and contributions to the field of medical and biological engineering
+Recognize and honor achievements and contributions to the field of medical and biological engineering

-- The College of Fellows– Approximately 1,000 individuals who are the outstanding biomedical and biological engineers in academia, industry, and government.
+The College of Fellows– More than 2,000 individuals who are the outstanding biomedical and biological engineers in academia, industry, and government.
 These leaders in the field have distinguished themselves through their contributions in research, industrial practice and/or education.
 Potential Fellows are nominated by current AIMBE Fellows.
 Nominees are then reviewed by a subcommittee catered to their professional expertise or accomplishments.
 If a nominee gains approval from a subcommittee, they are then voted upon by the entire fellowship.
 Candidates who receive approval from the majority of the College of Fellows are inducted during the AIMBE Annual Event.
 Members retain lifelong membership.